GrantStreetGroup/p5-Dist-Zilla-PluginBundle-Author-GSG/README.md

     As shown in the "Fetch URL" from `git remote -n $remote`,

-- Set `github.user` and either `github.password` or `github.token`
+- Set `github.user` and `github.token`

-    You should probably use a token instead of your password, which you can get by following
+    You can get a GitHub token by following
     [GitHub's instructions](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).

         git config --global github.user  github_login_name